kiegroup/dashboard-builder/builder/src/main/jbossas7/README.md

 Deploy the Dashboard Builder
 ----------------------------

-(Read [this](#deploy-the-jbpm-human-tasks-console) if you want to set-up an installation of the jBPM Dashboard & the Human Tasks Console running togheter).
+(Read [this](#deploy-the-jbpm-human-tasks-console) if you want to set-up an installation of the jBPM Dashboard & the jBPM Human Tasks Console running togheter).

 If you only want to install the Dashboard Builder then continue reading...